 I had to go and have a cup of tea after that.

 When I'd started breathing normally again, he also told me about a new way to fix elastics, trims and ribbons together, which involves ultrasonic . . . then he explained some physics, which was never my strong point, but what I do get is this: we make 35000 suspender straps a year and sewing them is tedious, dangerous and a skilled job that uses a specialised machine.
 In fact, this task is often what holds up suspender belts in the UK factory (because you can have dozens of people sewing garments but only 2 on the bartack machine for the straps).
 If we could replace that with a thing *I* could make a strap with?

 Sadly it would cost us about a months money!

 Betty and I skived off, looked at wildly priced vintage lingerie cases, and bought some vintage lingerie (to go in the cases we can never afford, naturally).

 When I got back I realised I should have taken Katie from What Katie Did with us as she had a new basque style based on one of her vintage finds.
 I'm looking forward to it coming out!

 Then I made someone cry.

-Basically, don't present youself as a bra statistican and mention machine learning algorithms to someone like me if you don't know a) what is actually meant by a "representative sample" in statistics" and b) what type of algorithm.
+Basically, don't present yourself as a bra statistician and mention machine learning algorithms to someone like me if you don't know a) what is actually meant by a "representative sample" in statistics" and b) what type of algorithm.

 After all this?
-They finally got the bottom off the exhibition stand and established that what looked, to their highly trained eyes, like 3 bags of heroin, was actually there to weight the stand down - it was 3 bags of sand.
+They finally got the bottom off the exhibition stand and established that what looked, to their highly trained eyes, like 3 bags of heroin, was actually there to weight the stand down.
+Yes, it was 3 bags of sand.